swcarpentry/training-course/_submissions/round-08/2/2014-02-06-mcq-matrix-manipulation-in-r.md

     ## [5,]   17   18   19   20

 We can access elements of the matrix just like accessing elements of an array, but this time using a comma to separate the row and column indices.
 For example, `M[r,c]` will return the element(s) in the `r`th row and `c`th column of matrix `M`.
-Let&#8217;s try it.
+Let's try it.

 <pre><code class="r">mat[2, 4]
 </code></pre>